Estimated reading time: 11 minutes

 These new jobs focus on building in-depth, value-added customer relationships.
 In keeping with this trend, banks are recruiting employees with higher education or skill levels.
 Existing employees are given opportunities to upgrade their skills through ongoing training and education.Canadian Banking Association – Focus Banks As Employers

-Baking services have come a long way over the years, and my first experience with virtual online banks has been nothing short of satisfactory.
+Baking services have come a long way over the years, and my first experience with virtual online banks has been satisfactory.

-Below Mrs. CBB shared with me her memories of the drive-thru bank teller as a child.
+Below Mrs. CBB shared her childhood memories of the drive-thru bank teller.

 Do you remember drive-thru banking?